(Last approved on May 2022)

-The name of the organization is the International Association for Group Psychotherapy and Group Processes, IAGP.
-It is a professional, incorporated, non-profit organization, registered for that purpose under the number CHE-110.173.396, according to Swiss Civil Code Article 60 ff., in the Commercial Register of the Kanton Thurgau, Kreuzlingen, Switzerland.
+The name of the organization is the International Association for Group Psychotherapy and Group Processes (IAGP).
+IAGP is a professional, incorporated, non-profit Association, registered under the number CHE-110.173.396, according to Swiss Civil Code Article 60 ff., in the Commercial Register of the Kanton Thurgau, Kreuzlingen, Switzerland.

 ARTICLE II – PURPOSE

-A. The purpose of the Association is to encourage internationally the development and study of group psychotherapy and group processes as applied to:
+A. The purpose of the Association is to promote the collaboration and sharing of ideas and practices across different cultures, disciplines and methodologies and the international development of group psychotherapy and group processes as applied to:

 ARTICLE III – MEMBERSHIP

-Individual membership is available to professionals involved in the practice, teaching or research of group psychotherapy and/or group processes, whose application for membership has been approved by the Membership Committee according to Article X1.
+Individual membership is available to professionals and students involved in the practice, teaching, studying or research of group psychotherapy and/or group processes, whose application for membership has been approved by the Membership Committee.